 In the following lines, we will review all these issues: what is the current inflation situation and what are the estimates for 2023, how inflation affects financing, and what are the financing alternatives available so that inflation is not an obstacle in your plans to buy a business.

 Let's get started!

 The Federal Reserve has not established a formal inflation target, but policymakers generally believe that an acceptable inflation rate is around 2%.
-The annual inflation rate for the United States is 5.4% for the 12 months ended September 2021, according to U.S. Labor Department data.
+The annual inflation rate for the United States is 6% for the 12 months ended February 2023, according to U.S. Labor Department data.
 As you can see in the table below, the year 2021 is the one with the highest inflation rate from the last 10 years.
+While inflation rates for 2022 and 2023 have dropped since 2021, inflation rates are still relatively high.
 To give some perspective on other economic crises, in 2008 after the crash of Lehman Brothers, the inflation rate was 3.84%

 And the forecasts are not good, by the looks of it, Americans will have to get used to living with high inflation for the rest of the year.

 The forecast by the central bank is that inflation will remain upwards of 5%.

 As we introduced at the beginning of this article, inflation is a generalized increase in the price of goods and services, which has a direct impact on the interest rates associated with loans.
 Therefore, if you are thinking of acquiring a new business, are looking for financing to do so, or plan to do it in the future, it is important that you know how inflation affects lenders and borrowers in traditional models.